SupernovaIa/Formula-1-ML-Project/README.md

 ├── README.md   # Project documentation
 ```

-## 🔧 Installation and Requirements
+## ⚙ Installation and requirements

 This project was developed in Python 3.12.
 To set it up, follow these steps: